 RBI maintains a balance in the market by employing repo rate and reverse repo rate.
 Reverse repo rate, by definition, is the exact opposite of the repo rate or in other words, it is the rate at which RBI borrows money from banks in the short term.

 Impact of Repo Rate in Economy

 Repo rate is an important component of the monetary policy of the nation, and it is used to regulate the liquidity, inflation and money supply of the nation.
 Additionally, repo rate levels create a direct impact on the pattern of borrowing by the banks.
 In other words, in situations of increased repo rate, the banks need to pay higher interest to RBI in order to avail funds, while in terms of lower repo rate the cost of borrowing funds is less.

 The following scenarios discuss the impact of repo rate in the economy

-1.When Inflation rate is high: At times of high inflation in the economy, the central bank (RBI) regulates the flow of money in the economy by increasing the repo rate, which results in less borrowings by the businesses and the industries.
+1.When the inflation rate is high: At times of high inflation in the economy, the central bank (RBI) regulates the flow of money in the economy by increasing the repo rate, which results in fewer borrowings by the businesses and the industries.
 The result of this increase is slowing down the money supply and investment activities in the economy, which is instrumental in controlling the inflation rate.

 2.To increase liquidity in the economy : When there is a requirement of increasing liquidity in the market, RBI eases the repo rate so that businesses can borrow money for investment purposes, which results in increased money supply in the economy.
 The effect of such a step is that it becomes instrumental in the growth of the economy.

-Scenarios that lead to increase or decrease in repo rate are
+Scenarios that lead to increase or decrease in the repo rate are

 Increase in Repo Rate